Lelouch87/Teaching-MobileApps/README.md

 # teaching-mobile-apps
-# ALL PROJECTS ARE TEMPORARILY IN THEIR OWN BRANCH
+# ALL PROJECTS ARE IN THEIR OWN BRANCH

 Course repository for mobile apps course